-3) CONDITIONS TO HAVE WARRANTY COVERAGE
+5) CONDITIONS TO HAVE WARRANTY COVERAGE

-This warranty coverage is available only on 2017 LYNX snowmobile purchased as new and unused by its first owner from a BRP distributor/dealer authorized to distribute LYNX products in the country in which the sale occurred ("BRP distributor/dealer"), and then only after the BRP specified pre-delivery inspection process is completed and documented.
-Warranty coverage only becomes available upon proper registration of the product by an authorized BRP distributor/dealer.
-Moreover, this warranty coverage is only available if the LYNX snowmobile is purchased in the country in which the purchaser resides.
-BRP will not honor this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
+This warranty coverage is available only if each of the following conditions has been fulfilled:

+- The 2018 LYNX snowmobile must be purchased as new and unused by its first owner from a LYNX Distributor/Dealer authorized to distribute LYNX snowmobiles in the country in which the sale occurred; - The BRP specified pre-delivery inspection process must be completed and documented; - The product must have undergone proper registration by an authorized LYNX Distributor/Dealer; - The 2018 LYNX snowmobile must be purchased in the country or union of countries in which the purchaser resides. - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.

+BRP will not honour this limited warranty to any private use owner or commercial use owner if one of the preceding conditions has not been met.
 Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the general public.

-Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
-BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-4) WHAT TO DO TO OBTAIN WARRANTY COVERAGE
+6) WHAT TO DO TO OBTAIN WARRANTY COVERAGE

-The customer must notify a servicing BRP distributor/dealer within two (2) months of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
-The customer must also present to the authorized BRP distributor/dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
+The customer must cease using the snowmobile upon the appearance of an anomaly.
+The customer must notify a servicing LYNX Distributor/Dealer within two (2) days of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
+The customer must also present to the authorized LYNX Distributor/Dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
 All parts replaced under this limited warranty become the property of BRP.